edgedb/easy-edgedb/chapter18/index.md

 Now let's think about what happens when an `Account` gets deleted.
 In almost every country, a company is legally bound to remove a user's personal information when they ask for an account to be deleted.
 With the `on source delete delete target` deletion policy, we have the `credit_card` link set up to delete any linked `CreditCardInfo` when an `Account` object is deleted.
 (A reminder: `on source delete delete target` means that when the source of the link is deleted, the target of the link gets deleted as well.)
 Deleting an `Account` object will delete absolutely everything to do with the user of our game.

-However, users often delete their accounts but then want to restore them again!
-But we can't keep the `Account` and `CreditCardInfo` objects around just in case, because we are legally obliged to remove the user's information.
+However, users tend to be fickle.
+They might delete their accounts and regret doing so, they might delete an account by mistake, and so on.
+In that case they will get into contact with us asking if an account can be restored.
+Legally, however, we can't just keep the `Account` and `CreditCardInfo` objects around just in case!
+We are obligated to delete all of a user's information when they ask.
+How to solve this issue?

 An easy way to solve this problem is by using _triggers_, which were added in EdgeDB 3.0.
 A trigger represents some sort of action that we want to take place every time an object is inserted, updated, or deleted.
 Let's first take a look at the official syntax for triggers to get an idea of how to use them:

 ```
 type type-name "{"